-“Lying” is defined as pretending to have realized emptiness, omniscience etc. In general, lying refers to any verbal or non-verbal expression one with the intention of deceiving others.
+“Lying” is defined as pretending to have realized emptiness, omniscience etc. In general, lying refers to any verbal or non-verbal expression done with the intention of deceiving others.
 So it also refers to making factual statements with the intention to deceive others.

 The supreme ge nyen vow is the same as the five root vows with the exception being that instead of sexual misconduct, one takes the vow of celibacy.
-Having taken the supreme ge nyen vow, one can also wears robes.
+Having taken the supreme ge nyen vow, one can also wear robes.